 General Principles Regarding Use of Antiretroviral Drugs during Pregnancy

 Last Updated: January 17, 2020; Last Reviewed: January 17, 2020

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-In addition to the standard antenatal assessments for all pregnant women, the initial evaluation of women living with HIV should include assessment of HIV disease status, and recommendations for HIV-related medical care.
+In addition to the standard antenatal assessments for all pregnant women, the initial evaluation of women living with HIV should include an assessment of HIV disease status and recommendations for HIV-related medical care.
 This initial assessment should include the following: